stahlgazer/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Object based tree structure with branching nodes that each represent parts of the html document.

 2. What is an event?
+Events are the interactions that occur between the user and the website by way of mouse click, typing, etc.

 3. What is an event listener?
+Event listeners are waiting for a certain event by the user to happen in order to execute certain responses.

 4. Why would we convert a NodeList into an Array?
+So that we could use more helpful methods like .forEach

 5. What is a component?
+Pieces of code that are reusable in order to create elements that are similar in structure and styling, but contain separate data.

 ### Git Set up